Our Lavender Varieties

 Lavandin

 Lavandin (Lavandula x Intermedia) comes from crossing English and Spike lavender.
 Recommended for commercial oil and dried bundles.
 Lavandin varieties yield up to 5 times or more oil than Angustifolias.
 Also, Lavandin is very hardy, with a flowering period from early July to late August.
 Generally, this lavender has long, elegant stems.
+X-intermedia’s should be pruned leaving 1-2 inches of green wood.
+Just kind of shape the plant in fall or early spring.
+Don’t prune into woody stems.

 Grosso Lavender.jpg